Automate Google Lighthouse with Python for SEO Reports

 crontab -e

-It will likely open up the crontab file in vi editor.
-On a blank line at the bottom of the file, type the code below.
-This code will run the script at midnight every Sunday.
-To change the time to something else, use this cronjob time editor.
-Customize with your path to the script.
+It will likely open the crontab file in the vi editor.
+On a blank line at the bottom of the file, type the following line.
+This will run the script at midnight every Sunday.
+To change the schedule, use the cronjob time editor.
+Customize the path to your script.

 0 0 * * SUN /usr/bin/python3 PATH_TO_SCRIPT/filename.py

-If you want to create a log file to record each time the script ran, you can use this instead.
-Customize with your path to the script.
+If you want a log file to record each run, use this variant (customize paths):

 0 0 * * SUN /usr/bin/python3 PATH_TO_SCRIPT/filename.py > PATH_TO_FILE/FILENAME.log 2>&1

-Save the crontab file and you’re good to go!
-Just note, your computer needs to be on at the time the cronjob is set to run.
+Save the crontab file and you’re set.
+Note: your computer must be on when the cronjob is scheduled to run.

 Conclusion

-Lighthouse has become a standard tool for SEOs to understand their pages well being.
-It’s time to level up our usage of Lighthouse and move beyond DevTools.
-Automation and granular customization using Python is one great way to achieve that.
-Level up this script by inserting data into a database or use Google Sheets API to add results to an existing sheet!
-Please follow me on Twitter for feedback and to showcase interesting ways to extend the script.
+Lighthouse has become a standard tool for SEOs to understand their pages’ well-being.
+It’s time to level up your use of Lighthouse and move beyond DevTools.
+Automation and targeted customization using Python are great ways to achieve that.
+Extend this script by inserting data into a database or use the Google Sheets API to add results to a sheet.
+Please follow me on Twitter for feedback and to see interesting extensions of the script.
 Enjoy!

 Looking for something more comprehensive?
-See Hamlet Batista’s BrightonSEO slides on Automating Lighthouse on a big scale!
+See Hamlet Batista’s BrightonSEO slides on Automating Lighthouse for large-scale approaches.

 Google Lighthouse and Python FAQ